Banner Island Ballpark

 Because of the history surrounding Banner Island Ballpark, the stadium was given a historical certificate and named a historical site on August 10, 2008 by the Stockton Cultural Heritage Board.
 Banner Island was not only the home of professional baseball in Stockton, but also the site where Charles Weber flew the flag to celebrate Union victories during the Civil War (hence "Banner Island"), where Coxey's Army was camped in 1893, and where World War II ships were constructed.
 The Stockton Ports are proud to be part of the history of Banner Island.

-**New for the 2021 season, please be advised that the following items will NOT be permitted into Banner Island Ballpark:
+Please be advised that the following items will NOT be permitted into Banner Island Ballpark:

 • Food, including sunflower seeds and peanuts